xet7/TSC/smc/docs/scripting/level_player.md

   useful and are just there for symmetry with some enemies’ _Downgrade_ event handlers.

+Gold_100
+: After Maryo has collected 100 gold pieces/waffles, this event is triggered.
+The event handler isn’t passed anything, but note that it is highly discouraged to alter Maryo’s amount of gold from within the event handler; this may lead to unexpected behaviour such as Maryo having more than 100 gold pieces after all operations regarding the amount of gold/waffles have finished or even endless loops as altering the gold/waffle amount may cause subsequent events of this type to be triggered.

 Jump
 : This event is issued when the Maryo does a valid jump, i.e. the player presses the _Jump_ key and Maryo is currently in a state that